apachecn/pytorch-doc-zh/docs/1.0/distributions.md

 Note

-This class is an intermediary between the &lt;cite&gt;Distribution&lt;/cite&gt; class and distributions which belong to an exponential family mainly to check the correctness of the &lt;cite&gt;.entropy()&lt;/cite&gt; and analytic KL divergence methods.
+This class is an intermediary between the `Distribution` class and distributions which belong to an exponential family mainly to check the correctness of the `.entropy()` and analytic KL divergence methods.
 We use this class to compute the entropy and KL divergence using the AD frame- work and Bregman divergences (courtesy of: Frank Nielsen and Richard Nock, Entropies and Cross-entropies of Exponential Families).

 ```py
 entropy()